rdmorganiser/rdmo-docs/docs/management/catalogdevelopment.md

 **Requirements**

 * A running RDMO instance.
 In this guide, we assume that we are using a freshly installed RDMO instance of version 2.X or higher.
-* At least Editor user rights.
+* A user with at least the Editor Role.
 Administrator privileges are not required.
-For more information see [role management](https://rdmo.readthedocs.io/en/latest/installation/setup.html).
+For more information see [role management](../administration/users.md#roles).
   * Check that you can see `Management` in the top navigation bar.
 If so, you are an Editor and can create a new Catalog.
 * The newly installed RDMO instance is still empty, i.e. there are no questionnaires, attributes, views, etc. available.